charliecalvert/CloudNotes/Assignments/Ec2GetStarted.md

 Our most commonly used Ports are 30025, 30026.
 I believe you can edit the inbound security rules to reserve a block of ports: 30025 - 30030.
 This will open 30025 through 30030.

 ![Ec2 Elven Security Group][ec2esg]

+See also [this section](#CIDR) on working with CIDR groups and known  IP addresses rather than 0.0.0.0/0.

 ## Step Five